Blockstream/satellite/doc/hardware.md

 The next component is the **LNB Power Supply** (or Power Inserter).
 It supplies a DC voltage to the LNB via the coaxial cable, typically of 13 VDC or 18 VDC.
-On a non-SDR setup, the demodulator itself can provide power to the LNB, so there is no need for an external power supply.
+On a non-SDR setup, the receiver itself can provide power to the LNB, so there is no need for an external power supply.
 In contrast, this is not possible with an SDR-based setup using the SDR interface alone.
 Hence, an external supply is required.

 The type of power supply that is easy to find in the market is known as "Single